slanska/flexilite/doc/FAQ.md

 ##### Why Flexilite

+I had this idea in my mind for several years.
+Eventually this idea shaped into something practical, so I decided to devote some free personal time to implement it in real.

 ##### Why Lua?

 Initially this project started as pure C library.
 All ideas were formulated, so coding looked pretty